-Root is fueled by founder and director Julia’s passion for fermentation and food history.
-Root’s goal is to create a dynamic space that strengthens our connections to our food and to each other.
-I do this through several main avenues:
+Root is fueled by founder Dr. Julia Skinner’s passion for fermentation, history, and community.
+My goal is to create a dynamic space that strengthens our connections to our food and to each other with:

 Workshops, private classes, events, custom recipes, food waste reduction coaching, and more.